 Second, with only one course in a regular period, you can also take on a job as a student assistant in a department related to your studies, work in a company, café or bar.
 Whatever you do, it will be an experience.
 And besides growing in line with requirements, you also earn some extra money.

 Third, with more time available, you could also expand your extracurricular activities: Join a volunteer organisation, one of the numerous study or student associations or participate in a committee.
 There is a lot to do in Wageningen.

 And last, but not least, it’s all about personal development: Next to additional courses, a job or extracurricular activities, you should always use your time to travel and to pursue new or resume old hobbies.

 How I dealt with the study delay

 Personally, I was first quite mad and frustrated that I could not finish my Master studies in time.
 Yet, I saw quickly the opportunities that were opening up thanks to my study delay.
-I was a student assistant for two consecutive periods, which I not only enjoyed but in which I also learned a lot; I started to play the piano again and volunteer in Movie W; I was able to do a lot of sports, run the half-marathon in Amsterdam and participated in a two-months sports study; and I took a course on Life Cycle Assessment, in which I was always interested in, considering my background in sustainability.
+I was a student assistant for two consecutive periods, which I not only enjoyed but in which I also learned a lot; I started to play the piano again and volunteer in forensic science homework help; I was able to do a lot of sports, run the half-marathon in Amsterdam and participated in a two-months sports study; and I took a course on Life Cycle Assessment, in which I was always interested in, considering my background in sustainability.
 In the end I can confidently say, it way indeed not a waste of time.

 By the way, did you know that you can subsribe for the International Students’ Blog?
 Scroll up a bit and you find the field “New blogs!”.
 Fill in your e-mail address and you’ll be always up to date.